Sorry, you need to enable JavaScript to visit this website.

 If a witness won’t agree to come to a hearing voluntarily, you can ask the judge for a “subpoena.”
 A subpoena is a court order that requires someone to come to a hearing and testify.
 Visit the Subpoena Request page, under “Filings & Forms,” for more information about the subpoena process.

 Documents, photographs, or other items you plan to use to support your case are called “exhibits.”
 You should collect all your exhibits before the hearing so that you can file a copy of each exhibit with OAH and “serve” a copy on the other party by the deadline given in the scheduling order.
 “Serving” means delivering, mailing, or faxing a copy of the exhibit to the other party.
 You can also serve exhibits by email if you and the other party have agreed in writing to allow service by email.
-You can find the contact information for the DHS at the end of the scheduling order, on the page called “Certificate of Service.”
+You can find the contact information for the other party at the end of the scheduling order, on the page called “Certificate of Service.”

 If you know that the other party, or a person or organization related to the case, has important documents about the facts in the case, but they will not give you copies of the documents, you can ask the judge for a “subpoena” that will require them to do so.
 Besides requiring someone to testify at hearing, a subpoena can also be used to require someone to share documents.
 You can also ask the judge to allow “discovery.”
 Discovery is the formal process of getting information from an opposing party.
 Discovery generally is not needed or permitted in most OAH hearings, but it may be an option if you have a good reason.
 Visit the Subpoena Request and Discovery Request pages, under “Filings & Forms,” for more information about these processes.